Uncommon Union has been working to bring justice and accountability to the Yazidi community in the Middle East since 2015.

 Fast Company: Fast Company Names Yazda Top 10 Social Good Company

-Foreign Policy: Nadia Murad Named 2016 Global Thinker.
+Foreign Policy: Nadia Murad named Foreign Policy 2016 Global Thinker

 Glamour Magazine: Meet Nadia Murad, the Women of the Year Honoree Standing up to ISIS

-Foreign Policy: Does Winning a Nobel Peace Prize Make a Difference?
+Foreign Policy Magazine: Does Winning a Nobel Peace Prize Make a Difference?

 Washington Post: It’s On U Travels to Greece to visit Yazidi Refugee Camps